145: Creating a Nonprofit in Uganda’s Slums – Jennings Wright

 PODCAST EPISODES YOU WILL ENJOY

-HOW TO REACH JENNINGS WRIGHT
+HOW TO FIND JENNINGS WRIGHT’S

 This was probably the most difficult episode for me to record.
 We had to stop several times so that I could get myself composed.
 Jennings’s stories are heartbreaking but true.
 I know my listeners, and I can only imagine that every one of you who takes the time to listen will be compelled to want to help.
 I know I am and that is why I have decided to make 10Eighteen the official charity of Expat Money and I will be supporting their initiative going forward.